 |Semiconductor and other electronic component manufacturing||$98,960|

 Most electrical and electronics engineers work full time.

-Overall employment of electrical and electronics engineers is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.
-The change in employment is expected to be tempered by slow growth or decline in most manufacturing industries in which electrical and electronics engineers are employed.
+Overall employment of electrical and electronics engineers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
+Employment growth is expected to be tempered by slow growth or decline in most manufacturing industries and in telecommunications.

 The rapid pace of technological innovation will likely drive demand for electrical and electronics engineers in research and development, an area in which engineering expertise will be needed to design distribution systems related to new technologies.
 These engineers will play key roles in new developments with solar arrays, semiconductors, and communications technologies.
 The need to upgrade the nation's power grids will also create demand for electrical engineering services.
 Additionally, these engineers may play a role in assisting with the automation of various production processes.

 |Electrical and electronics engineers||330,300||338,300||2||8,000|